 I have prepared “mindmaps” outlining the substantive law tested on the MPRE.
 They are available for download (PDF) here: Ciolino MPRE Mindmaps.

-I have recorded five MPRE preparation videos, which are linked below.
-All of these videos are keyed to the mindmaps linked above, so please download the mindmaps first and have them handy when you view the videos.
+I have recorded five MPRE preparation videos, which are posted on YouTube and linked below.
+The total run time for all of these videos is approximately 2.5 hours.
+These videos are keyed to the mindmaps linked above, so please download the mindmaps first and have them handy when you view the videos.

 - Introduction and Lawyer Regulation.